-Catastrophic coverage refers to the point when your total prescription drug costs for a calendar year have reached a set maximum level ($5,100 in 2019; increasing to $6,350 in 2020).
+Catastrophic coverage refers to the point when your total prescription drug costs for a calendar year have reached a set maximum level ($6,350 in 2020).
 At this point, you are out of the prescription drug “donut hole” and your prescription drug coverage begins paying for most of your drug expenses.

-Once you’ve reached the catastrophic coverage threshold in 2019, you’ll pay at least $3.40 for generic drugs and $8.50 for brand names, or 5 percent of the total drug cost, whichever is higher (the dollar amounts are adjusted for inflation each year).
-In 2020, the flat copay amounts are increasing to $3.60 and $8.95.
+Once you’ve reached the catastrophic coverage threshold in 2020, you’ll pay $3.60 for generic drugs and $8.95 for brand-name drugs, or 5 percent of the total drug cost, whichever is higher (the dollar amounts are adjusted for inflation each year).

 But unlike most other types of health coverage, there is no out-of-pocket cap for Part D coverage (this is also the case with Original Medicare, which is why most enrollees have some form of supplemental coverage).
 So although out-of-pocket costs drop to a much lower level once you hit the catastrophic threshold, they don’t drop to zero.